 The proximity to Arizona State University’s Polytechnic Campus adds significant value to the community.
 The numerous higher education institutions such as the Polytechnic Campus of the Arizona State University have caused a large influx of youths boosting both the social and economical aspects of the city.

 Mesa’s retail landscape is anchored by two major shopping destinations.
 Westcor has locked down the shopping market in both West Mesa and East Mesa.
-On the East they have the Superstition Springs Center while the Fiesta Mall is on the West.
-Both malls are home to big names such as Best Buy, Sears, Macy’s, JC Penney and Dillard’s.
+On the East they have the Superstition Springs Center while on the West.
+Both malls are home to big names such as Best Buy, Macy’s and Dillard’s.

 Superstition Springs Center sits within the Superstition Springs Business Park which, apart from the mall, also has a community church and an outdoor amphitheatre that converts into a stage.